Illinois

 E. Immediate sealing of non-conviction records

 Automatic and petition-based expungement: In June 2019, HB1438 authorized the automatic expungement of arrests and convictions for “minor cannabis offenses,” defined as involving not more than 30 grams, no enhancements and no violence.
 Ill.
 Comp.
 Stat.
 Ann.
 2630/5.2(i).
-The definition is added to 2630/5.2(a)(1)(G-5).
-It also authorized petition-based expungement for misdemeanors and Level 4 felonies involving a greater amount of marijuana, by the individual affected or by the State’s Attorney.
+The definition was added to 2630/5.2(a)(1)(G-5).
+It also authorized petition-based vacatur and expungement for misdemeanor and Class 4 felony convictions involving an amount greater than 30 grams, by the individual affected or by the State’s Attorney.

-Non-conviction records: The State Police and other law enforcement agencies are directed to “automatically expunge” the record of arrests one year after the date of the arrest, if no charges were filed or were filed and subsequently vacated, or if the person was acquitted.
+Non-conviction records: The State Police and other law enforcement agencies are directed to “automatically expunge” the record of arrests for “minor cannabis offenses” one year after the date of the arrest, if no charges were filed or were filed and subsequently vacated, or if the person was acquitted.
 If the police are unable to determine disposition, they must expunge the arrest.
 See Timeline established for automatic expungement: post 2013 arrests to be expunged by 1/1/2021, those between 2000 and 2013 by 1/1/23, and those prior to 2000 by 1/1/2025.
 See Ill.
 Comp.
 Stat.
 Ann.
-2630/5.2(i)(1).
+2630/5.2(i)(1)(C).

-For convictions in the first category, the State Police must notify the Prisoner Review Board of convictions not associated with violence, the PRB in turn notifies the relevant State’s Attorney who may object on eligibility grounds only, and the PRB makes a confidential recommendation to the governor.
-When the governor has granted a pardon authorizing expungement, the PRB files with the court asking for expungement of the record.
-The court is responsible for notifying the individual at his or her last known address.
+For convictions in the first category, the State Police must notify the Prisoner Review Board of convictions not associated with violence, the PRB in turn notifies the relevant State’s Attorney who may object to Class 4 felony convictions on eligibility grounds only, and the PRB makes a confidential recommendation to the governor.
+When the governor has granted a pardon authorizing expungement, the Illinois Attorney General’s Office files with the court asking for expungement of the record.
+The court is responsible for notifying the individual at his or her last known address, or upon request by the individual.
 See Ill.
 Comp.
 Stat.
 Ann.
 2630/5.2(i)(2).

 G. Expungement of prostitution offenses